hanabi/hanabi.github.io/docs/beginner/single-card-focus.md

 ### Determining the Focus: 3 Steps

-- Clued cards that were **not** previously clued are referred to as "brand new card introduced."
-- So, when two or more cards are touched by a clue, which card is focused?
+So, when two or more cards are touched by a clue, which card is focused?

-  - If only one card is "new," the **focus is on the "new" card**.
+1. If only one of the cards was previously unclued, then **the focus is on the new card**. ("New" cards are defined as cards that did not have any clues on them already.)
-  - If the chop card is "new," the **focus is on the chop**.
+2. Otherwise, if one of the new cards was on chop, then **the focus is on the chop**.
-  - Otherwise, the **focus is on the left-most card**.
+3. Otherwise, the **focus is on the left-most new card**.

 <br />